How Chinese Boost the Learning Process to My Students

-The most interesting part was the new language to communicate.
-Everyone speaks Chinese in the school and so I do.
+The most exciting part was the new language to communicate.
+Everyone speaks Chinese in the school, and so I do.
 I learned Chinese back when I lived in China in 2010.
-That was obviously a plus point for me.
-And even with other teachers and students, I can be friendly so easily within a short time of the conversation.
-I feel really blessed when someone comes to me and asks for help about any lesson.
+That was apparently a plus point for me.
+And even with other teachers and students, I can be friends so quickly within a short time of the conversation.
+I feel blessed when someone comes to me and asks for help about any lesson.

 Mandarin is a group of related varieties of Chinese spoken across most of northern and southwestern China.
 The group includes the Beijing dialect, the basis of Standard Mandarin or Standard Chinese.
-So it was a great chance for me to brush up my Mandarin too.
+So it was an excellent chance for me to brush up my Mandarin too.
 No limit for learning, so I used the proverb.

 Out of My Comfort Zone

 Most of the students in the school are beginners, so I have to communicate with them in English and Chinese.
-Though my mother tongue is French, it was not tough for me to communicate with them through Chinese and English.
+Though my mother tongue is French, it was not tough for me to talk with them in Chinese and English.
 As I already lived in China back in 2010, I know Chinese well.